 ● Repair the damage caused by randomly hitting a Nail:

-While you are cutting wood it is always very common to hit nails and other similar objects which are found inside the wood you are trying to chop apart.
+While cutting wood, you are always expected to hit nails and similar objects inside the wood you are trying to chop apart.
 That is why you must always take a good look at the wood before beginning to cut it and search for places where there are nails.
 If you find them, try to take them out.

-If you can’t take them out, try to avoid them while working.
-Hitting nails suddenly can damage your machine’s blades badly.
-The blades will get damaged and sometimes the teeth can break too.
+If you can’t take them out, avoid them while working.
+Hitting nails suddenly can badly damage your machine’s blades.
+The blades will get hurt, and sometimes the teeth can break, too.

 ● Repair the damage caused by hitting dirt and rocks:

-When you are cutting wood while it is lying flat on the ground, there are great chances that you hit dirt and rocks.
-The ground is uneven and has dirt and numerous rocks.
-Hitting dirt and rocks damages the chain and especially the blade.
+You will likely beat dirt and rocks when cutting wood while lying flat on the ground.
+The ground is uneven and has dirt and numerous stones.
+Hitting dirt and rocks damages the chain, especially the blade.

-The blade after hitting against the rocks can lose its efficiency.
-That is why it is always wise to clean out the place before working there.
-That way you are safe from having a dirty environment and also are safe from hitting any unexpected rocks.
+The blade, after hitting against the rocks, can lose its efficiency.
+That is why cleaning the place before working there is always wise.
+That way, you are safe from having a dirty environment and hitting any unexpected rocks.

 Different Types of Damage Received by an Electric Chainsaw: